sofia-fischer/philo-blog/content/posts/2026-02-refactoring.md

 description: "A classic book by Martin Fowler about refactoring, providing a collection of code smells and refactoring techniques to improve them"

-tags: [ "Development", "Software Pattern", "Book"]
+tags: [ "Code Quality", "Software Patterns", "Books"]

 ---